ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

 `NetworkUpgrade::minimum_difficulty_spacing_for_height` function to calculate the minimum difficulty gap.

-In Zcash, the testnet minimum difficulty rule starts at block 299188, and in Zebra, contextual validation starts after Sapling activation.
-So we can assume that there is always a previous block.

 We implement this method on `AdjustedDifficulty`:
 ```rust
 /// Returns true if the gap between the `candidate_time` and the previous block's